-Warehouse management is designed to optimise existing processes within a warehouse, which can also extend to the external supply chain.
+Warehouse management is designed to optimize existing processes within a warehouse, which can also extend to the external supply chain.
 WMS systems can troubleshoot any activity that is causing a delay and suggest methods to streamline those activities to mitigate such a delay in the future.
 It can also remove any unproductive activities from the process to ensure maximum productivity is being achieved.
-This helps in saving resources, time, effort and money.
+This helps in saving resources, time, effort, and money.

 What are the Various Strategies of Warehouse Management?

 By optimizing warehouse operations and managing inventory, warehouses provide the best services for clients.
 Warehouses that have poor strategy will have increased costs and wasted capacity.